-For example, the world looks to Vancouver, among other Canadian cities, for cleantech, Toronto in the life sciences, Montréal for artificial intelligence, Saskatoon for biotech, Halifax for oceanography, Waterloo Region in digital communications and quantum computing, Calgary for oil and gas and clean energy...these are just some of the hubs of excellence that are concentrated in Canada.
-Aerospace, advanced manufacturing, agriculture, cleantech, ICT, life sciences and natural resources groups can find a compelling destination tied to their subject matter in Canada.
+For example, the world looks to Vancouver, among other Canadian cities, for Cleantech, Toronto in the life sciences, Montréal for artificial intelligence, Saskatoon for biotech, Halifax for oceanography, Waterloo Region in digital communications and quantum computing, Calgary for oil and gas and clean energy...these are just some of the hubs of excellence that are concentrated in Canada.
+Aerospace, advanced manufacturing, agriculture, Cleantech, ICT, life sciences and natural resources groups can find a compelling destination tied to their subject matter in Canada.
 Canadian destinations are taking their moment on the world stage thanks to their industry innovations, thought-leaders, and state-of-the-art conference and event facilities.

 Globally Important Sites

 Calgary.
 One of the world’s leading centers for energy developers, Calgary is also known for agribusiness and advanced communications.
 A new $500 million expansion will double the size of Calgary's BMO Centre to almost one million square feet, transforming it into Canada's second-largest facility.
-Banff, only an hour away, is a beautiful, world-renowned destination closely linked to the city, providing an additional delegate draw.
+Banff, only an hour away, is a beautiful, world-renowned destination closely linked to the city providing an additional delegate draw.

 Industry Leading Locales

 Winnipeg.
-Meeting planners reap the rewards when they meet in Winnipeg, thanks to the newly expanded convention center (making it the fourth-largest in Canada!) and only-in-Canada offsite meeting venues.
-Here, organizations in aerospace, agriculture and digital technologies can network with Canadian industry and thought leaders at the Canadian Museum for Human Rights, have cocktails with polar bears at Assinboine Park Zoo or take in a group performance of the Royal Winnipeg ballet.
+Meeting planners reap the rewards when they meet in in Winnipeg, thanks to the newly expanded convention cener (making it the fourth-largest in Canada!) and only-in-Canada offsite meeting venues.
+Here, organizations in aerospace, agriculture and digital technologies can network with Canadian industry and thought leaders at the Canadian Museum for Human Rights, have cocktails with polar bears at Assinboine Park Zoo or take in a group performance of the Royal Winnipeg Ballet.
 Winnipeg's central location gives it an edge when it comes to accessibility.

 Fredericton.
 Known for its leadership in cybersecurity, Fredericton is home to the Canadian Institute for Cybersecurity at the University of New Brunswick.
 The small-town sensibility here, combined with urban infrastructure, is a winning combination.
-Your group will appreciate the mix of activities: historical, cultural, techie and natural.
+Your group will appreciated the mix of activities: historical, cultural, techie and natural.